-Seeds have parents and are the result of cross-pollination between two different plants or single self-fertile parent.
-Each seed is the result of sexual-reproduction and is genetically distinct from its parents and each other.
-Seeds that resemble their parents are said to “come true to seed”.
-While some plants come true to seed others, like apples, rarely resemble their parents.
+Seeds have parents and result from cross-pollination between two different plants or a single self-fertile parent.
+Each seed is the result of sexual reproduction and is genetically distinct from its parents and each other.
+Seeds that resemble their parents are said to “come true to seed.”
+While some plants come true to seed, others, like apples, rarely resemble their parents.

 Pros of Seeds

 - Seeds are genetically distinct from each other and their parent plants.

 - Desirable traits can be selected via careful plant breeding.

 - Seeds create and protect genetic diversity.
 Genetic diversity creates resiliency from climate, pests, and disease stresses.

 - The random recombination of genes can yield new traits; desirable fruit, cold hardiness, etc.